Measurement of the $^{236}$U fission cross section and angular distributions of fragments from fission of $^{235}$U and $^{236}$U in the neutron energy range of 0.3-500 MeV: Experiment

-To ensure the identity of the conditions when measuring the fission cross sections on the $^{235}$U and $^{236}$U targets, we used ''masks'' made of 0.1 mm thick aluminum foil with a hole in the form of a circle with a diameter of 48.0(1) mm.
+To ensure the identity of the conditions when measuring the fission cross sections on the $^{235}$U and $^{236}$U targets, we used ``masks'' made of 0.1 mm thick aluminum foil with a hole in the form of a circle with a diameter of 48.0(1) mm.
 These masks were put on the targets from the side of the active layer.
 Thus, round areas of the same size of the active substance involved to the measurements were selected.
-The masses of the substance in these areas, calculated from the data on thickness of active layers (see Table~\ref{t1}), are determined with an accuracy of 5\%.
-But this error is too large for our study.
-Therefore, we performed independent measurement of the masked masses using semiconductor $\alpha$-radiation detectors.
+To determine the masses of the substance in these areas we measured the $\alpha$-activities of the masked targets using semiconductor detectors.
 The masses were found from the measured activities.
 In this case, the data on the isotopic composition of the targets and the half-lives of the corresponding isotopes presented in the Table~\ref{t2} were used.
 The masses were found to be 3.480(48) mg and 5.796(44) mg with relative statistical uncertainty 0.9\% and 0.2\% for the $^{235}$U and $^{236}$U nuclei, respectively.
 The average substance thicknesses in the selected circles found from these masses are 192(3)~$\mu$g/cm$^2$ and 320(2)~$\mu$g/cm$^2$ for the targets of $^{235}$U and $^{236}$U, respectively.
 These values, within the limits of error, agree with the data on thickness given in the Table~\ref{t1}.